lauradolan/SMACD/Documentation/guides/Synthesys.md

 Once you understand the maximum threshold for issues, you can specify it on the command line with `-t` or `--threshold`.
 If the threshold is exceeded, the application will exit with a `-1` code; this is to help with automation (such as a CI/CD pipeline).

+## Feature/Use Case Constraints
+The scanner can constrain its tests to a specific Feature or Use Case by specifying its name with `--feature` or `--usecase`.
+When specifying `--usecase`, you must give both the Feature name and Use Case name: `--usecase myFeature//myUseCase`.
+This limits the scanning to only those items in the Service Map.

+## Limit to Known Items Constraint
+If the developer does not want the scanner to go exploring other parts of the application based on information it sees, the scanner can be run with `-k` or `--limitknown`.
+This will only maintain nodes in the AppTree based on what nodes are created during the import of the Service Map.

 ### Service Map Generator
 Synthesys can generate a sample Service Map with data from [Bogus](https://github.com/bchavez/Bogus), if needed: